nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/docs/companies/atos.md

 **The Technology That Defined That Era:**

 The Telecom Italia Mobile Project 119 architecture exemplified late-1990s call center design: tightly coupled, vendor-proprietary systems with minimal interoperability.
 Ericsson's NASP platform controlled telephony at the switch level.
 HP's CCM (Computer Telephony Integration) software mediated between telephony and applications through custom APIs and middleware.
-Siebel CRM, one of the era's enterprise standards, ran on massive dedicated Oracle databases on Sun10K servers.
+Siebel CRM, one of the era's enterprise standards, ran on massive dedicated Oracle databases on SUN 10K servers.
 Storage relied on EMC Symmetrix—massive, expensive, proprietary SAN systems that required specialized administration.
 Every component was vendor-locked, purpose-built, and entirely on-premise.

 This architecture reflected the technological assumptions of the era: that telecommunications infrastructure was permanent, that specialized hardware was necessary for reliability, that integration required vendor middleware and complex custom development, and that enterprise software was too mission-critical to trust to anything but tightly-controlled, proprietary solutions.